How can we help?

 - Approximately 60ft south facing garden with patio area and steps leading to lawn with surrounding flower borders.
 Fenced borders.
 Outside lighting and water tap.

-Our area guide for Eltham offers a brief overview of the town and its attractions, properties, schools, history, council tax and public transport links.
+Our area guide for Eltham, including New Eltham and Kidbrooke, offers a brief overview of the town and its attractions, properties, schools, history, council tax and public transport links.

-Eltham is a busy town in South East London bordered by Mottingham, Kidbrooke, New Eltham, Falconwood and Elmstead Woods.
-Eltham sits in the London Borough of Greenwich and it is covered by the SE9 and SE12 postcodes.
+Eltham is a busy town in South East London bordered by Mottingham, New Eltham, Kidbrooke, Falconwood and Elmstead Woods.
+Eltham sits in the London Borough of Greenwich and is covered by the SE9 and SE12 postcodes.
 Eltham was a civil parish of Kent until 1889 but now Eltham is one of the largest suburban developments in the Greenwich borough, with a population of almost 88,000 people.
 Famous people who were born or lived in Eltham include Jude Law, Lord Denis Healey, Boy George, Frankie Howerd and actor Bob Hope (see Attractions).
+Kidbrooke is undergoing a massive renaissance spearheaded by Berkeley Homes' Kidbrooke Village development, which sees the creation of 4,000 new homes, and 170,000 sq ft of commercial and retail space.

 Food and Drink